Antberro/6.835-Final-Project/README.md

 Note that the system is not currently tested on other browsers (e.g., Firefox, Safari) and thus may not work on them.

+For saving locations to work, cookies must be allowed for the system on the corresponding browser.

 # File Breakdown
 * server.js
 * public/